-While different people have different pricing formulas they use, one thing is pretty solid across the board when it comes to wholesale pricing for handmade products:
+While different people have different pricing formulas they use, one thing is pretty solid across the board when it comes to wholesale pricing for handmade products; you need to price for profit at the wholesale rate.

-This means that when planning your pricing, you first need to come up with a wholesale price that pays you for your time, labor, materials, overhead, employees, etc. This price should have profit built into it so that you are able to not only stay afloat, but grow your business.
+When planning your pricing, you first need to come up with a wholesale price that pays you for your time, labor, materials, overhead, employees, etc. This price should have profit built into it so that you are able to not only stay afloat, but grow your business.
+This is especially tricky these days as cost of living and inflation are on the rise.
+Be sure to check out our recent blog post Balancing Profitability and Fair Wages In a Small Business for more information on this important topic.

 Once you’ve set your wholesale price, double that price to create your retail price (“suggested retail price” to your wholesale customers).
 When selling the product yourself on an ecommerce site, use that retail price yourself.